Suspect (TV series): Reception

-The critical response to the first series was lukewarm.
+The critical response to the first series was mediocre.
 Rebecca Nicholson in The Guardian labelled it an "awfully cartoonish crime series" and awarded it two out of five stars.
-Nick Hilton in The Independent awarded also two out of five stars, and wrote, DS Danny Frater is "hitting every cliché possible, from every genre of detective fiction."
-Another two stars review was published in i by Rachael Sigee, who criticised "Suspect’s wordy half-hour instalments offered a lot of script but didn’t seem to be saying very much or do enough to make you care about the characters".
-On Metacritic the series holds a score of 49, "Mixed or average reviews".
+Nick Hilton in The Independent also gave it two out of five stars, and wrote that DS Danny Frater is "hitting every cliché possible, from every genre of detective fiction."
+Another two stars review was published in the i paper by Rachael Sigee, who stated that "Suspect’s wordy half-hour instalments offered a lot of script but didn’t seem to be saying very much or do enough to make you care about the characters".
+On Metacritic, the series holds a score of 49, "Mixed or average reviews".